-TRAM Rheumatology Research Programme
+TRAM Musculoskeletal Research Programme

 The TRAM MB-PhD scheme is funded by the Kennedy Trust and has been established to Train and Retain Academic Musculoskeletal clinicians and offers an exciting opportunity for motivated and enthusiastic medical students to gain top quality research training during their medical degree.
 The scheme is shared between the Universities of Glasgow and Edinburgh and offers students the opportunity to undertake a PhD in an area relevant to musculoskeletal disease, typically after completion of their intercalated BSc.
 The vision of TRAM is to train a future generation of clinical academic leaders in the field of musculoskeletal disease.

 See below for details of how to apply

 Despite the high prevalence and clinical burden, there is relatively low exposure to rheumatic and musculoskeletal diseases in early medical student training compared to other clinical disciplines.
 Did you know:

 were affected by musculoskeletal conditions such as arthritis and back pain across the UK in 2017

 22% ILL HEALTH BURDEN

 of total morbidity in the UK is caused by musculoskeletal conditions with back and neck pain being the biggest across all ages